ZappaRoberto/VDCNN/README.md

 class VDCNN(nn.Module):
     def __init__(self, depth, n_classes, want_shortcut=True, pool_type='VGG'):
 ```
 The last class named VDCNN build all the layer in the right way and with the variable **`depth`** we can choose how many layer to add to our net.
 The paper present 4 different level of depth: 9, 17, 29, 49.
+You can find all theese piece of code inside the **model.py** file.

 ## Dataset